micycle1/PeasyGradients/README.md

 Most gradient methods allow zoom and rotation to be defined; certain gradient types might offer additional parameters.

+The following examples are taken `LUV` colourspace with `SMOOTH_STEP` interpolation and rotation set to 0 where applicable.

 ### Linear
 <a href="https://github.com/micycle1/PeasyGradients">
 <img src="resources/gradient_type_examples/linear.png" alt="PeasyGradients"/></a><br>